shufan6011/Astrophys-and-AI-Res/README.md

 # ML Algorithm applied to analyze ecosystems.
-Other more advanced ML Models will be used in the future
+Other more advanced ML Models will be used in the future.